sadayas/bikesharing/README.md

 ## Summary

 To Conclude:
   The creation of a bicycle sharing profram in Des Moines would be desireable in the city.
 In our data, we can see that a people will indeed use the program.
 Whether if its for basic transportation, or a subscription for the daily work week, a bike sharing program will be profitable in a city.
 In our data, we are able to see that many of the bicycles were used at the start of the day (7am) and at the end of the day (6pm).
 This would become a cheaper alternative for workers who live within the city.
 In the work week, an average of 30k+ bicycle shares occur - which although many bicycles are used, there is down time to repair the most needy ones.
+If there are other visualizations that could be used, a data for the population of a city and bicycle usage would be helpful.
+With this data, we can see how many bicycles should be purchases or shared to keep up with demand.
+A second visualization would be the daily costs of the bike share program.
+With that data, we will be able to budget for the entirety of the program.
+The creation of a bicycle sharing program in Des Moines would be a profitable option to invest in.